TimAConner/Old-Unity-3D-C-Sharp-Projects/README.md

 This repository is made up of Unity 3D C# scripts written, before I had formal coding training, for personal and collaborative projects from 2013 - 2016.
 They were not written using GitHub.
 I have not cleaned them up to show an example of the code written before attending [Nashville Software School](https://github.com/nashville-software-school).

 # To Use
-All files have to be run in the [Unity 3D Game Engine](https://unity3d.com/).
-They were built in Unity 3.x
+All files have to be run in the [Unity 3D Game Engine](https://unity3d.com/) version 3.x.

 # Projects
 1. Cut!
 The Visual Novel Designer for Unity (2013 - 2014)